bearsaturday/BEAR.Saturday/README.md

 Create project
 --------------

-It is NOT recommended becuase newer project should be created newer framework BEAR.Sunday.
+It is NOT recommended becuase newer project should be created newer framework [BEAR.Sunday](https://bearsunday.github.io/).
 But you still install BEAR.Saturday from scrach.

-** NOT RECOMMENDED **

 ```
 composer create-project bearsaturday/skeleton MyVendor.MyPackage